GoogleCloudPlatform/storage-samples/Automation.md

 ### 6\.
 Create Cloud Run Job {#6.-create-cloud-run-job}

 1. Create the Cloud Run job.
-Be sure to update YOUR-PROJECT-NAME with your project.
+   - Be sure to update YOUR-PROJECT-NAME with your project.
+   - Be sure to also update the values of the location, backup plan name, tag key, tag value, and target project where your VMs reside.
    - If you want to make changes after creation, you can modify through editing the YAML in the Cloud run Jobs YAML tab.

 ```